 Avoidance doesn’t just feed anxiety, it serves up a two-course meal.
 First, avoidance brings immediate relief, which makes teens want to repeat the anxiety-avoidance-relief cycle.
 For example, a teenager who fears taking an elevator will feel much better if she decides to take the stairs instead.
 The next time she considers riding an elevator, she’ll remember how much better it felt to take the stairs and will want to repeat that experience.

-Second, avoidance keeps teens from discovering that their fears are overblown; a teen who routinely takes the stairs never learns that elevators almost always work as they should.
-Instead of giving in to avoidance, it’s far better to help teens face their fears, even if they need to do so slowly and incrementally.
+Second, avoidance keeps teens from discovering that their fears are overblown; a teen who routinely takes the stairs never learns that elevators always work as they should.
+Instead of giving in to avoidance, it’s far better to help teens face their fears, even if they need to slowly and incrementally.

 You Might Also be Interested in Reading: